project-monolith/monolith-backend/README.md

-As newer versions of `ghc` (the Haskell compiler) and `cabal-install` (a tool for installing and building packages) become available, they will probably work just fine with the monolith backend.
+As newer versions of `ghc` (the Haskell compiler) and `cabal-install` (a tool for installing and building packages) become available, they will probably work just fine with the monolith backend until the next big change in the same vein as the applicative-monad proposal in 7.10.
 The versions in use as of this writing were `ghc` 7.10.1 and `cabal-install` 1.22.0.0.

 If you are using
 an operating system whose default Haskell packages are not up-to-date (like